mucherino/teaching/lowlevel/README.md

 In this section, we are going to explore a few possible ways for improving our programs when working at low level.
-The C language will be the programming language at the highest level that we're going to use in these lessons.

 In some of these lessons, we will use the [```clang```](https://clang.llvm.org) compiler to generate